 - Home age and code requirements.
 Homes that are in historic neighborhoods or those that qualify as historic landmarks may not have standard window sizes.
 Replacing them may require more than a simple retrofit.
 This can involve removing the frame and installing a new supporting structure that must meet modern code requirements.

 - Location.
 Local ordinances and codes could dictate the placement of new windows.
-Local professionals are most likely to know what is required in your area.
+Local professionals are most likely to know what is required in their area.

 How to Save Money on Window Replacement Cost

-A window replacement project is considered expensive, and window installation can strain a homeowner’s wallet.
+The cost to replace windows is by no means trivial, and window installation can strain a homeowner’s wallet.
 Buying cheaper windows is one way to lower window replacement cost, but there are a few other ways to save money without compromising on window quality.

 - Use contractor- or builder-grade windows.
 Terminology matters when buying replacement windows.
 An architectural-grade window will likely be more expensive than a contractor-grade or builder-grade window.
 A builder-grade window from a major window company will be a good-quality window that can last for years to come.

 - Negotiate a lower price.
-Window companies compete for your money by allowing room in their prices for negotiation.
+Window companies compete for homeowners’ money by allowing room in their prices for negotiation.
 The replacement window industry expects price negotiation and will likely leave room for compromise.

 - Get multiple quotes.
-Getting at least three to eight quotes can yield the best price options for you.
-Don’t hesitate to let a window company know that you are getting multiple price quotes—they may work with you to match a lower price.Advertisement
+Getting at least three to eight quotes can yield the best price options.
+Homeowners should not hesitate to let a window company know that they are getting multiple price quotes—the company may be willing to match a lower price offer from a competitor.

-Asking a professional window installation company the right questions can minimize miscommunication and help get the price range and quality of work you want.
+Asking a professional window installation company the right questions can minimize miscommunication and help homeowners get the price range and quality of work they want.
+A quick phone call can clear up any concerns about the estimated cost of replacing windows in the home or how long the project will take to complete.
 Here are some questions to ask about window replacement cost before beginning a project.